Hatsune Miku: Colorful Stage!: Characters

 Each group's "Sekai" in the game's story has a different Hatsune Miku with a distinctly themed character design.
 Pictured here are the alternate Mikus for (left to right) Leo/need, More More Jump!, Vivid Bad Squad, Wonderlands x Showtime, and Nightcord at 25:00.

 The characters are divided into five groups of four, each with a theme related to the group's backstory, complete with Hatsune Miku in a thematic design to sing alongside them, in addition to one or two other Virtual Singers (except for Nightcord at 25:00, who started with only Miku).
 As the game's story progresses, new versions of each virtual singer appear in the different Sekai.

+Virtual Singers

+The Virtual Singers are characters from Crypton Future Media's singing synthesizer software line.
+They exist in the real world as fictional software and popular characters, but in "Sekai", they possess their own personalities and appearances tailored to each group's feelings.
+The six Virtual Singers featured in the game are Hatsune Miku, Kagamine Rin, Kagamine Len, Megurine Luka, MEIKO, and KAITO.

 Leo/need

 An all-girl pop-rock band formed by a group of childhood friends who reunited in high school as they vowed to get over their differences.
 The group's members are Ichika Hoshino, Saki Tenma, Honami Mochizuki, and Shiho Hinomori.
 Their Sekai, the School Sekai, consists of a classroom bathed in the afterglow of the sunset.
 They are initially supported by Hatsune Miku and Megurine Luka, who take on the form of rock band musicians.
 Their image color is Midnight Blue, and they represent reminiscence.